Five New Look stores in Gwent to close under company rescue package

 Stored scheduled for closure in Gwent are in Brynmawr, Monmouth, Newport Mens, Pontypool and Tredegar.

-Executive chairman of New Look said that the company needed to "reduce our fixed cost base" and that it was "a tough decision" to close the stores.
+Executive chairman of New Look, Alistair McGeorge, said that the company needed to "reduce our fixed cost base" and that it was "a tough decision" to close the stores.

 He said: “In order to help restore long-term profitability, it is clear we need to reduce our fixed cost base.
 We are therefore pleased to have gained the support of our creditors to address our over-rented store estate.